bkuhl/scripture-ranges/README.md

 # Scripture Ranges

 A PHP library for handling scripture ranges with exclusions and JSON serialization.
-This package provides a clean, object-oriented interface for working with Bible verse ranges, checking if verses are within ranges, and managing exclusions.
-It uses interfaces for `Book` and `Verse` objects, allowing you to integrate with your own Bible data sources.
+Create complex scripture ranges with a clean, fluent API.

 ## Installation